-Muscat Capital confirms that it satisfies all the requirements for the minimum level of capital standards established by the Capital Market Authority promulgated by their Prudential Guidelines.
+Muscat Capital confirms that it satisfies all the requirements on the minimum level of capital as per the Prudential Guidelines issued by Capital Market Authority.
 The Company remains well capitalised and comfortably covers the regulatory capital requirement.

-Muscat Capital now is now in its 9th of operation and adopts a prudent conservative approach to taking risks, especially in relation to investing its proprietary money, capital funds and funds derived from inflows.
-The company prudently invests its capital in a mix of low deposit yielding instruments, short term money market instruments and more recently co-invested as seed investors into Muscat Capital IPO Fund & Riyadh Real Estate Fund.
-All proprietary investments are made following detailed proposals approved by the Board, senior management and relevant product and risk committees.
+Muscat Capital now is now in its 11th year of operation, it always adopted prudent and conservative approach in taking risks, specifically in relation to investing its proprietary money i.e., Capital Funds and funds derived from profits.
+The company prudently invests its capital in a mix of Deposit and Funds under its own management.
+All proprietary investments are made in line with the Investment Policy Manual for Proprietary Investments approved by the Board.

-The firm deploys an Internal Capital Adequacy Assessment Process which is a structured process conducted annually to ascertain the capital requirements of the firm based on its budget and expected business activities.
+The firm deploys an Internal Capital Adequacy Assessment Process (ICAAP) which is a structured process conducted annually to ascertain the capital requirements of the firm based on its budget and expected business activities.
 This rigorous exercise is approved as a policy by the Muscat Capital Board and thereafter initiated and managed by the company's CEO and CFO.
 Stress tests are adopted to ascertain the capital requirements of the firm for the next 12 months based on multiple complex scenarios.
 The objective is to maintain capital coverage well above the regulatory minimum of 1.2 times under all scenarios.
 All capital planning exercises are undertaken by the CEO and reported to the Board to ensure proper governance.